Andreas-Menzel/AutonomousDroneDeliverySystem/Milestones/README.md

 mechanism to securely attach a cargo container to it.
 It is ok if the drone and the cargo container have to be "precisely" positioned (+- 5mm in each direction).

+### 04 - Cargo Station Detection and Positioning

+**Status:** work in progress

+**Main Goal:** Detect a Cargo Station and position the drone centered above.

+After completing this milestone, the drone should be able to detect a Cargo Station (e.g. via ArUco markers) and position itself directly above.

 ---

 **To be updated:**